-Pets are lactose-intolerant.
+Pets are lactose-intolerant and they can also have dairy allergies.
 Yogurts, ice cream, and other milk-based foods can cause stomach upset in pets.
 While a small amount of vanilla ice cream or yogurt mixed into a homemade treat is usually safe, refrain from giving your pets large amounts of any dairy product.
 When in doubt, ask your family vet.

 Don’t leave your half-empty mug on the coffee table!
 Lattes and other coffeehouse beverages contain caffeine which is toxic to pets; caffeine contains theobromine which is also toxic to pets.
 It affects their heart, stomach, intestines, and nervous system.